Republic of Slovenia

-The first bilateral contacts were established through the representations of both countries at the UN, because of the frequent convergence of positions on multilateral issues.
-Slovenia is in favor of the reform of the UN Security Council, having submitted a proposal to expand the organ very similar to the project advocated by Brazil, Germany, India and Japan (G4).
-Recent examples of bilateral cooperation within the UN are the Brazilian support for the entry of Slovenia in the Human Rights Council ( term 2016-2018) and the Slovenian co-sponsorship of the resolution "Right to Privacy in the Digital Age" presented by Brazil and Germany to the UN General Assembly in 2013.
+The first bilateral contacts were established through the representations of both countries to the UN.
+In this context, Slovenia is in favor of the reform of the UN Security Council, having advocated a proposal to expand the organ very similar to the project advocated by Brazil, Germany, India and Japan (G4).
+Recent examples of bilateral cooperation within the UN framework are the Brazilian support Slovenia's membership to the Human Rights Council (2016-2018 term) and the Slovenian co-sponsorship of the Resolution "Right to Privacy in the Digital Age" presented by Brazil and Germany to the UN General Assembly in 2013.

-The installation of the Embassy of Brazil in Ljubljana has contributed to strengthen economic and trade relations, including to attract Brazilian exporters to the Port of Koper, an important gateway to central Europe.
-Slovenian companies, especially in the pharmaceutical, aeronautical and civil construction sectors, have an interest in re-establishing partnerships with Brazilian companies.
+The installation of the Embassy of Brazil in Ljubljana helped strengthen economic and trade relations, including attracting Brazilian exporters to the port of Koper, a major gateway to central Europe.
+Slovenian companies, especially in the pharmaceutical, viation and civil construction sectors, have indicated interest in developing partnerships with Brazilian companies.

-The Brazilian and Slovenian Governments have also developed projects to strengthen cultural links between the countries, such as translations of contemporary Brazilian authors – for example Bernardo de Carvalho and Christopher Tezza - and the project of releasing the first reference book on Slovenian history, in Brazil, by FUNAG.
+The Brazilian and Slovenian Governments have also undertaken projects to strengthen cultural ties between countries, such as translations of contemporary Brazilian authors - such as Bernardo de Carvalho and Cristóvão Tezza - and the launching of the first reference book on the history of Slovenia to be published in Brazil by FUNAG.

 Chronology of bilateral relations